Hyperspectral Smoke Segmentation via Mixture of Prototypes: Hyperspectral Smoke Segmentation Dataset (HSSDataset)

 \textbf{Sampling Strategy.} From the 18,000+ collected frames, we systematically sample every 18th frame to capture smoke evolution dynamics while maintaining annotation efficiency.
 This strategy ensures comprehensive coverage of smoke generation, diffusion, and dissipation phases.

-\textbf{Band-Averaged Image Generation.} For annotation purposes, we generate band-averaged grayscale images by computing the arithmetic mean across all spectral bands of the hyperspectral data.
+\textbf{Band-Averaged Image Generation.} Since hyperspectral data contains multiple bands that cannot be directly visualized as a single image for annotation, we generate band-averaged grayscale images by computing the arithmetic mean across all spectral bands:

+where $\bm{I}^{(\ell)}$ denotes the $\ell$-th band image and $d=25$ is the total number of bands.
 This approach creates intuitive visual representations that facilitate human interpretation while preserving the overall spatial structure and intensity patterns of the smoke regions.

 \textbf{Many-to-One Annotations.} To ensure annotation quality and handle the inherent ambiguity in smoke boundary delineation, we recruit nine trained expert annotators and implement a protocol where each selected frame receives three independent ground truth masks from three different annotators.
 All annotations are performed on the band-averaged grayscale images generated from the hyperspectral data.
 This multi-annotator approach generates three separate segmentation masks per image, with special emphasis placed on challenging regions including early-stage minimal smoke, semi-transparent regions, and blurred boundaries.
 Figure~\ref{fig:annotation} illustrates our Many-to-One Annotations process.
 The first row shows (a) the band-averaged grayscale image generated by averaging all spectral bands and (b-d) the three independent annotations from different annotators.
 As observed, different annotators exhibit varying judgments in transparent regions and smoke boundary areas, highlighting the inherent ambiguity in smoke segmentation.
 The overlapped annotation visualization (e) displays all masks superimposed together, while the overlap analysis (f) uses different colors to represent regions with varying consensus levels, clearly revealing that annotators have significant disagreements in transparent areas and edge regions.
 The final mask (g) represents our ground truth, where each pixel is classified as smoke if at least two annotators identify it as smoke, otherwise it is classified as background.